 Work log has three ways to narrow and sort data:

-Click the Previous Page and Next Page buttons to move between weeks.
-Work log displays 20 records per page.
+- Click the Previous Page and Next Page buttons to move between weeks.
+Work log displays up to 20 records per page.

 How do I view activity data?